Your shopping bag is empty.

-With the L.U.C XP Il Sarto Kiton timepiece, Chopard is introducing its first collaboration with the Kiton Ateliers, masters of Italian tailoring.
-This strictly limited edition of 100 ultra-flat watches in beadblasted DLC-coated steel is soberly attired with a houndstooth-patterned dial and a slate-coloured cashmere strap lined with red alligator leather.
+With the L.U.C XP Il Sarto Kiton watch, Chopard is introducing its first collaboration with the Kiton Ateliers, masters of Italian tailoring.
+This strictly limited edition of 100 ultra-thin watches in beadblasted DLC-coated steel is soberly attired with a houndstooth-patterned dial and a slate-coloured cashmere strap lined with red alligator leather.

-"L.U.C. is a collection of Haute Horlogerie watches that stands out for its distinctive character.
+"L.U.C. is a collection of luxury watchmaking that stands out for its distinctive character.
 Our collaboration with Kiton is an entirely logical move, in that over the years our two family Maisons have proven the excellence of their craftsmanship and their fertile creativity”, says Karl-Friedrich Scheufele.

 Karl-Friedrich Scheufele.
-The result is a highly exclusive timepiece, produced in a numbered 100-piece limited edition.
+The result is a highly exclusive watch, produced in a numbered 100-piece limited edition.

-The allure of this timepiece also lies in its chromatic uniformity: a beautiful black silhouette, subtly carved out from the slate grey shades of the beadblasted DLC (Diamond-Like Carbon) steel case, dial and strap.
+The allure of this luxury watch also lies in its chromatic uniformity: a beautiful black silhouette, subtly carved out from the slate grey shades of the beadblasted DLC (Diamond-Like Carbon) steel case, dial and strap.

 Achieved by galvanic treatment and lacquered finishes, the Kiton Ateliers’ signature is evident at first glance on the brass dial thanks to the Neapolitan tailor's houndstooth motif that has been a firm favourite since it purchased at auction the wardrobe of King Edward VIII of England, who was hailed, if not for his ephemeral reign, at least for his elegance as an acknowledged dandy.